 The drop in bandwidth usage was related to streaming media and Visp’s ability to manage bandwidth use subscribers’ package limits, which limited use and improved internet flow.

-“I attribute the better quality reports to the throttle function forcing a stream to conform to the customer’s speed package,” explained Charles.
+“I attribute the better quality reports to the throttle function forcing a stream to conform to the customer’s speed package,” Triad’s network administrator explains.
 “The throttle eliminates the buffer most customers see when the stream selects a lower speed or quality during any disturbance to the connection.”

 In addition to a drop in bandwidth usage, 95% of Triad’s customers reported a better quality of service.
-Charles points to the system enforcing speed limits, especially when it comes to streaming media.
+The administrator points to the system enforcing speed limits, especially when it comes to streaming media.

 The remaining 5% of Triad’s subscribers had accounted for nearly half of their bandwidth usage.
 Of those customers, most switched to higher speed packages within a week and increased Triad’s revenue.

-“The speed throttle function allows us to ensure customers are limited to the speed they pay for rather than the maximum capacity of the wireless links,” Charles said.
+“The speed throttle function allows us to ensure customers are limited to the speed they pay for rather than the maximum capacity of the wireless links.”.